cdtinney/tinney.dev/data/posts/2019-04-21/2019-04-21-auth-preview-gatsby-contentful-netlify.md

 Then, a preview button will show up for creators on the right-side pane when creating content such as blog posts.

 ![Preview button](./_images/preview-button.png)

+## Testing

+To test the setup, push the changes to the `develop` branch after configuring Contentful and Netlify.
+Upon a successful deploy, you should be redirected to the login page when accessing the website.

 ## Conclusion